Mission Operations - Getting to Mercury

 Final commissioning of the MPO payloads and the MMO will take place in Mercury orbit.

 Interplanetary Cruise Phase

 The interplanetary cruise phase includes the commissioning of the MTM solar-electric propulsion system, the electric thrust phases, coast arcs and the planetary fly-bys.
 Periodic MPO payload and MMO health checks will be performed, typically every six months.
 Several solar conjunctions with degraded communications link performance will occur.
 The Earth distance will reach a maximum of 1.83 AU and the Sun distance a maximum of 1.12 AU and a minimum of 0.298 AU during this phase.
-The duration of the cruise phase will be 7.5 years for the nominal launch window.
+The duration of the cruise phase will be 6.5 years for a launch in 2017.

 The spacecraft will leave the Earth with an hyperbolic excess velocity of 3.475 km/s.
 After one year, it returns to Earth to perform a gravity-assist manoeuvre and is deflected towards Venus.
 In the baseline trajectory, the spacecraft travels first inwards and then outwards with respect to Earth orbit in the Earth-to-Earth phase.

 Two consecutive Venus flybys (in a 1:1 resonance; that is, 225 days apart) reduce the perihelion to Mercury distance with almost no need for thrust.
 A sequence of five Mercury flybys (passing through a 3:2 resonance, a 5:4 resonance and a 180 degrees singular transfer) will lower the relative velocity to 1.76 km/s.
 Four final thrust arcs further reduce the relative velocity to the point where Mercury will weakly capture the spacecraft on 1 January 2024, without an orbit insertion manoeuvre being required.

 Mercury Approach Phase